RoyFrost/A-personal-testing-repository/Index For My Tools.md

 - Mark Text (a nice tool i've been using to edit this file)

-- Atom (recommended, a comprehensive tool)
+- Atom (recommended, a comprehensive tool, git needed)

 ### Handwriting